JorGS93/FirstWebSite/README.md

-# FirstWebSite
+# NewYork_WEBSITE
-This is my first website for class
+this my first website for class:
+This site will threat information about **The city of New York**